ALB Quantitative Stock Analysis - Benjamin Graham

 Below is Validea's guru fundamental report for ALBEMARLE CORP (ALB).
 Of the 22 guru strategies we follow, ALB rates highest using our Value Investor model based on the published strategy of Benjamin Graham.
 This deep value methodology screens for stocks that have low P/B and P/E ratios, along with low debt and solid long-term earnings growth.

-ALBEMARLE CORP (ALB) is a large-cap value stock in the Chemical Manufacturing industry.
-The rating using this strategy is 57% based on the firm’s underlying fundamentals and the stock’s valuation.
+ALBEMARLE CORP (ALB) is a large-cap growth stock in the Chemical Manufacturing industry.
+The rating using this strategy is 43% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.